insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 ---

 ## ⚙️ Engine Optimization (Highly Recommended)
+*I use 1.1 but you could go to 1.5*
 To get the absolute best visual experience out of the parking density, open your game's `config.cfg` file (or use the developer console) and apply this parameter:

 `uset g_lod_factor_parked "1.1"`